marcomau06/GraphMetaMat/README.md

 $python3 main_inverse.py
 ```

-You should see the following output, which reproduces our results from the stress-strain experiments:
+You should see the following output:
 ```
 Results:
 mae: 0.0005315262824296951